Yash11042/End-to-End-Credit-Risk-Profitability-Analytics-for-a-Retail-Lending-Company-Case-Study-/README.md

   - Late Payment Flag
 - Validated referential integrity across all tables

+- Data cleaning decisions were documented and driven by business logic rather than convenience.
+For example, median income was used instead of mean due to income skewness, and categorical standardization was required to prevent incorrect aggregations in downstream analysis.

 Cleaned data was loaded into **SQL using a relational schema**.

 ---